 Not all the research uses living animals; some involves test tube experiments with cells and tissues.
 But the number of institutes involved indicates that much effort is being directed towards xenotransplant development.
 Furthermore, there is no shortage of funds.
 For instance, the British Council for the Prevention of Blindness funded experiments at Addenbrookes Hospital and the University of Cambridge in which guinea pig corneas were transplanted into rats (M. Chatterjee et al, Transplantation Proceedings, 1996, vol. 28, 731).
 And at the Worcester Royal Infirmary, the Diabetes Foundation sponsored research in which pig pancreatic tissue was transplanted into ‘nude’ mice (K. A. Heald et al, Transplantation Proceedings, 1996, vol. 28, 824).
 Other xenotransplant research has been funded by the British Heart Foundation, the National Kidney Research Fund, and Baxter Healthcare.

-In addition, Cambridge University is collaborating with foreign labs, for instance in the United States and Germany, to investigate xenotransplants.
+In addition, Cambridge University collaborated with foreign labs, for instance in the United States and Germany, to investigate xenotransplants.

 Objections to xenotransplants – effects on the animals